-How I found help for my fear
+How I found help for fighting the fear of cancer

 As I’ve walked this journey, several things have helped me face fear, such as medical knowledge or voicing my fears to people I trust.
 All of these have been very helpful.
 But my relationship with God has helped much more.

 I know that medicine is not perfect, and doctors can’t always predict every outcome.
 Even if the statistics line up in my favor, what if I am an outlier or I fall into the negative category?
 Unfortunately for me, the statistics have never been in my favor.
 My diagnosis was incurable stage IV.